Taming singular stochastic differential equations: A numerical method: Abstract

 \section{Abstract}

 We consider a generic and explicit tamed Euler--Maruyama scheme for multidimensional time-inhomogeneous stochastic differential equations with multiplicative Brownian noise.
 The diffusive coefficient is uniformly elliptic, H\"older continuous and weakly differentiable in the spatial variables while the drift satisfies the strict Ladyzhenskaya--Prodi--Serrin condition, as considered by Krylov and R\"ockner (2005).
 In the discrete scheme, the drift is tamed by replacing it by an approximation.
 A strong rate of convergence of the scheme is provided in terms of the approximation error of the drift in a suitable and possibly very weak topology.
 A few examples of approximating drifts are discussed in detail.
-The parameters of the approximating drifts can vary and---under suitable conditions---be fine-tuned to achieve the standard $1/2$-strong convergence rate with a logarithmic factor.
+The parameters of the approximating drifts can vary and---under suitable conditions--- be fine-tuned to achieve a strong convergence rate which is arbitrarily close to the benchmark $0.5$ rate.
 The result is then applied to provide numerical solutions for stochastic transport equations with singular vector fields satisfying the aforementioned condition.

 {{\sc Mathematics Subject Classification (2020):} Primary 60H35, 60H10; Secondary 60H50, 60L90, 35B65. }

 {{\sc Keywords:} Singular SDEs; strong approximation; tamed Euler scheme; regularization by noise; stochastic sewing; Zvonkin's transformation; quantitative Khasminskii's lemma.}